cemerick/clojurescript.test/README.md

                              ]}
 ```

+**Note that you must compile your ClojureScript code with
+`:optimizations :advanced` to run it on node.js.**

 clojurescript.test bundles test runner scripts for various environments
 (currently, phantomjs and node.js).
 As long as you add clojurescript.test to
 your `project.clj` as a `:plugin`, then it will replace any occurrences of